formly-js/angular-formly-templates-ionic/README.md

 ---
 #### Checkbox form field
->The checkbox field allows checkbox input with a input element set to `type='checkbox'`.
-It doesn't have any custom properties.
+>The checkbox field allows checkbox input with a input element set to `type="checkbox"`.
+It doesn"t have any custom properties.

 _Example checkbox field_
 ```json